 8. Be Inclusive

 Diversity means bringing a collection of different perspectives to the planning table.
 Listening to and implementing different backgrounds and perspectives in your strategic planning means that you’re prepared for a wider variety of problems.
-This means that you’ll often be more prepared (and therefore more successful) than a more homogenous group.
+This means that you’ll often be more prepared (and therefore more successful) than a more homogeneous group.

 9. Invest Time and Effort in Research